SomeoddpilotInc/Someoddpilot-Coding-Style/readme.md

 * [CSS media queries - MDN](https://developer.mozilla.org/en-US/docs/Web/Guide/CSS/Media_queries)

+## Conventions

-## Tabs
+### Tabs

 Code MUST use 2 spaces for indenting tabs.
+(Except for PHP which uses a 4 space standard)

-## Line length
+### Line length

 Lines SHOULD be 85 characters or less.
 This is a soft limit, as certain syntaxes, minifications, etc require longer lines.
 But in general, all code should really be less.

-## White space
+### White space

 There MUST NOT be trailing whitespace at the end of non-blank lines.

-## Statements
+### Statements

 There MUST NOT be more than one statement per line.

-## Control Structures
+### Control Structures

+Control structures must follow certain standards.
+These standards increase readability and comprehension.
 The general style rules for control structures are as follows:

 * There MUST be one space after the control structure keyword
 * There MUST NOT be a space after the opening parenthesis